awsdocs/amazon-athena-user-guide/doc_source/connect-with-jdbc.md

 # Using Athena with the JDBC Driver<a name="connect-with-jdbc"></a>

 You can use a JDBC connection to connect Athena to business intelligence tools and other applications, such as [SQL Workbench](http://www.sql-workbench.eu/downloads.html)\.
 To do this, download, install, and configure the Athena JDBC driver, using the following links on Amazon S3\.
+For permissions information, see [Access through JDBC and ODBC Connections](policy-actions.md)\.

 ## Links for Downloading the JDBC Driver<a name="download-the-jdbc-driver"></a>